-The superzoom DSLR-shape camera with a retractable lens, are Bridge cameras for you.
-But lets not go into the details-just yet.
-You might probably be having a bit know how of these bridge cameras, that’s why you’re probably here.
+The superzoom DSLR-shape camera with a retractable lens, are bridge cameras for you.
+But let’s not go into the details just yet.
+You might probably be having a bit know-how of these bridge cameras, that’s why you’re probably here.

-Because it’s the increasing demand of the prosumers that the bridge cameras should be of top class and as well as cheap-no one wants to go all bankrupt, now do they?
+Because it’s the increasing demand of the prosumers that the bridge cameras should be of top-class and as well as cheap no one wants to go all bankrupt, now do they?

-A few setbacks to the bridge cameras is that they consist of a fixed lens….OUCH!
+A few setbacks to the bridge cameras are that they consist of a fixed lens….OUCH!
 That means you won’t be able to replace it with some other lens in order to take a close up shot!

 Secondly, the picture quality of these bridge cameras is not up to the mark as enjoyed by some of the other DSLR users, this is because the sensors which are used are comparatively smaller in size.